Not to deny, but swimming pools are a great addition to the backyard of any property.

 2. Pool Cleaner

-Whether you have an above-ground pool or a swim spa, a pool cleaner is an absolute necessity for pool owners.
+Whether you have an above-ground pool or a swim spa, a pool cleaner is essential for pool owners.
 No matter how much you try to protect the pool from the elements, debris, dust, and fine particles, they sneak into the pool’s water.
 That’s when a pool vacuum or cleaner will come in handy.

 Of course, such unwanted guests are annoying, but a pool cleaner will wipe them away.
 Hence, you can enjoy swimming in crystal-clear water.